yelbachir/multgam_pkg/README.md

 - Generalized extreme value distribution: `fmName="gev"` implements `GEV(mu, tau, xi)`, where `mu` is the location, `tau` is the log-scale and `xi` is the shape,
 - Generalized Pareto distribution: `fmName="gpd"` implements `GPD(mu, tau)`, where `tau` is the log-scale and `xi` is the shape,
 - Point process approach in extreme value analysis: `fmName="pp"` implements `PP(mu, tau, xi)`, where `mu` is the location, `tau` is the log-scale and `xi` is the shape.
 The output variable `y` (say) in the argument `dat` of the function `mtgam` must be an nx(N+2)-matrix, where `n` is the number of blocks of data that are above the thresholds and `N` is the largest number of block exceedances.
 Each of the `n` rows of the data matrix `dat$y` corresponds to a block of data and must be filled accordingly.
 In particular, the first column of `dat$y` must contain the vector of the `n` block sizes, i.e., numbers of exceedances above the thresholds, the second column must be the vector of the `n` thresholds, and the remaining columns must be filled with the threshold exceedances and `NA` values when the size `n_i` of the `i`-th block contains fewer exceedances than `N`, i.e., when `n_i<N`.
 The `pp` model is still experimental,
 - r-Largest extreme value distribution: `fmName="rgev"` implements `rGEV(mu, tau, xi)`, where `mu` is the location, `tau` is the log-scale and `xi` is the shape.
 As the analogue of the point process approach, the output variable `y` (say) in the argument `dat` should be an nxr-matrix, where `n` is the number of blocks of data and `r` is the pre-specified number of largest extremal data per block.
-In particular, the rows of `dat$y` must be sorted in ascending order.
+In particular, the values in the rows of `dat$y` must be sorted in ascending order.

 Data from the families `gev`, `gpd` and `rgev` can be simulated using the function
 ```R